deansher/brade/CONTRIBUTING.md

 ### Python Compatibility

-Aider supports Python versions 3.9, 3.10, 3.11, and 3.12.
+Brade supports Python versions 3.9, 3.10, 3.11, and 3.12.
 When contributing code, ensure compatibility with these supported Python versions.

 ### Code Style